PoojaSinha8809/Practical-Assignment-17/README.md

 - weights='distance': Instead of treating all 4 neighbors equally, closer neighbors get more influence on the final decision.
 The contribution of each neighbor is inversely proportional to its distance from the query point.
 - metric='minkowski' with p=1: This sets the distance measure used to find the "nearest" neighbors.

-We use classifciation report and cofusion matrix to review the perfomance of the based model on KNeighbour Tree.
+We used classification report and cofusion matrix to review the perfomance of the based model on KNeighbour Tree.

 ![KNeighbour Tree Base Model Confusion Matrix](images/screenshots/img19.jpg)